 This is an excerpt from the Liberated Stock Trader Book & Trading Academy Pro Stock Market Training Course.
 Chapter 12, Section 2.
 This Chapter is Dedicated to Trading Strategy

-A speculator seeks to exploit short term trends, loopholes, momentum or news to seek a gain on money invested.
-For example, if I see that there is incredible Volume on a stock and I want to trade into that stock to get a quick gain without having any in depth understanding of the company, industry or management team I am essentially speculating that this event will make the stock rise.
+A speculator seeks to exploit short term trends, loopholes, momentum, or news to seek a profit on money invested.
+For example, if I see that there is incredible Volume on a stock and I want to trade into that stock to get a quick gain without having any in-depth understanding of the company, industry, or management team, I am essentially speculating that this event will make the stock rise.

 George Soros could be considered one of the ultimate Speculators, and indeed the most successful with a net worth of circa $7 Billion.
-Soros, known as the “man who broke the Bank of England” took out a $10 Billion Short Position betting that Pound Sterling would fall.
-Although the Bank of England did everything it could to prop up the currency it failed dramatically and Soros bagged $2 Billion profit from the bet.
+Soros, known as the “man who broke the Bank of England,” took out a $10 Billion Short Position betting that Pound Sterling would fall.
+Although the Bank of England did everything it could to prop up the currency, it failed dramatically, and Soros bagged $2 Billion profit from the bet.
 Soros was betting on a future event happening.
 Was this risky?
-George Soros does not take undue risk, his knowledge of the Global Finance and Capital markets enabled him to take a calculated risk which paid off handsomely.
+George Soros does not take an undue risk; his knowledge of the Global Finance and Capital markets enabled him to take a calculated risk, which paid off handsomely.
 What he did is classic speculation.

 Those who speculate in stocks usually use Charts and News events to trade with.

-The investor is usually someone whose money is used to capitalize a company and the money is invested accordingly by the company to achieve better business results.
+The investor is usually someone whose money is used to capitalize on a company, and the money is invested accordingly by the company to achieve better business results.
 An investor will seek a reward for his belief in an investment and seek a profit thereof.

-An investor, will have evaluated the worth of an investment, and seek a steady return from it.
+An investor will have evaluated the worth of an investment, and seek a steady return from it.
 Someone who buys their own house is an investor.
 An investor will often seek to minimize risk and maximize reward.
-A smart investor will look to buy an investment at a time where it is good value and this value will help to minimize downside risks.
-An investor looks at the business fundamentals of a deal and weighs facts not emotion to enable a thorough judgment to be made.
+A smart investor will look to buy an investment at a time where it is a good value, and this value will help to minimize downside risks.
+An investor looks at the business fundamentals of a deal and weighs facts, not emotion, to enable a thorough judgment to be made.

 Buying Bonds with fixed rates of returns are an investment for someone looking to beat their Bank Saving/Checking account interest but also unwilling to take the perceived risks of purchasing stocks.